Detavern/rospm/README.md

 Then you get `2021;8;11;19;29;35` as the result, it is an array of current date & time.
-So you can call it a `datetime` array.
+You can call it a `datetime` array.

 `datetime` format:
 `<year>;<month>;<date>;<hour>;<minute>;<second>`

 Each of its elements is `num` type.

-Second, we need to adjust the datetime array one week forward:
+**Second, we need to adjust the datetime array one week forward:**

 ```
 [admin@MikroTik] > {